VZjunyang/Child-Mind-Institute-Competition/README.md

 # Advanced Analytics Edge: Detecting Problematic Internet Usage

 ## Project Overview
 This project aims to predict and detect early indicators of problematic internet usage among children and adolescents using sparse data from the Healthy Brain Network (HBN) dataset.
 The dataset includes physical activity levels, medical data, and survey data.
-The primary objective is to predict the Severity Impairment Index (`SII`), which measures the level of problematic internet usage......
+The primary objective is to predict the Severity Impairment Index (`SII`), which measures the level of problematic internet usage.

 ## Authors
 - **Andres Camarillo**